AshampooSystems/boden/docs/docs/reference/ui/view.md

 * **Property<std::shared_ptr<json\>\> stylesheet**

-	A stylesheet defining the styling and layout of the View.
+	A stylesheet defining the styling and layout of the view.

 * **Property<bool\> isLayoutRoot = false**

 	Whether the view is treated as a layout root.
-If set to true, the view's geometry will not be changed by the layouting system.
-Children are not affected by this setting and will still be layouted.
+If set to true, the view's geometry will not be changed by the layout system.
+Children are not affected by this setting and will still be processed by the layout system.
 Defaults to `false`.

 * **const Property<std::weak_ptr<View\>\> &parentView**